hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 Output types are configured and handled differently than task IDs in the hubverse.

-On the one hand, **different output types can have output type ID values of varying data type**, and adhering to these data types is imposed by downstream, output type specific hubverse functionality like ensembling or visualization.
+On the one hand, **different output types can have output type ID values of varying data type**, and adhering to these data types is imposed by downstream, output type-specific hubverse functionality like ensembling or visualization.
 For example, hubs expect `double` output type ID values for `quantile` output types but `character` output type IDs for a `pmf` output type.

  On the other hand, the **use of a long format for hubverse model output files requires that these multiple data types are accommodated in a single `output_type_id` column.**